bitmakerlabs/wdi-february-2019/27-apis-part-1/README.md

 * Browsers are not the only clients to your web applications
 * Googlebot is a good example of a client that will visit your application that is not a browser
 * In fact, we can write apps that request info from other apps directly
-* Let's see how we can do this with Ruby!
+* Let's see how we can do this with Python!

 ## Consuming different response types
 * Now that we can respond with different data types, we need to do something with the response